 Solving this clue was one of the low points.
 In my defense, I may not have been smart enough to realize the first word was the clue to unlock the picture of what I supposed to build, but I actually did a pretty decent job of building a random lego structure without any visual aid.
 (Needless to say, Tom was baffled/mildly impressed.)

 And about two hours later:

-After about four hours, I had completed the challenge to learn that this was the original image supplied to help me from the start:
+Four hours later, I had completed the challenge and learned that this was the original image supplied to help me from the start:

 Finally, page 4 was unlocked:

-Once the clock finally counted down (bit nerve-wracking), another email was triggered.
+Once the clock finally counted down (a bit nerve-wracking), another email was triggered.
 Photos of a random parkade were included, leading me to the next clue.

 It turned out to be a parkade in Gastown, where I found a USB taped behind an “X” of duct tape behind a Car 2 Go parking sign on the second level.
-Perfect timing, a security guard drove by right as I was retrieving what probably looked like a suspicious package and clearly thought I was being shifty.
+Perfect timing, a security guard drove by right as I was retrieving what probably looked like a suspicious package.

 The USB opened a txt. file with another clue.
 This one was probably the easiest one to solve, to Tom’s disappointment.